 Discuss your proposed method(s) of data collection and justify your choice of method(s), including their advantages and disadvantages.
 Describe each method in enough detail that the reader gains a clear sense of your procedures.
-You can use a secondary data set.
 Explain how you will operationalize your constructs into variables and how you plan to measure your variables.